Schwippo/mini-shell/README.md

 - Displays the **PID** of each created process

 **Error handling:**
-- Handlung of invalid commands and missing executables
+- Handling of invalid commands and missing executables

 **Signal preparation:**
 - Designed for later extension with signal handling ('SIGTSTP', 'SIGCONT', 'SIGTERM', 'SIGKILL')